good-yellow-bee/matre/docs/security.md

 # Security

-This guide covers security features and best practices in ReSymf-CMS.
+This guide covers security features and best practices in MATRE.

 ## Authentication